 Post-dinner we stopped by the exceptionally cool Atlantis Books and then headed back to our hotel (roughly a 15-minute walk) and enjoyed the view of the city at night.
 And we fell into our beds and slept exceptionally well.

 After the hotel staff delivered breakfast to our room and we dined overlooking the caldera and Aegean, we let the kids enjoy the hot tub some more before heading back into town around 11:30.
 This time it was less fun.
 The cruise ship passengers coming off the four (!) ships in port were arriving by the busload, it was hot, and we didn’t have quite enough time to sit down for lunch before heading back to the port at 2pm to catch the 3:30 ferry.
 So we purchased pastries and sandwiches from several bakeries and just wandered.

-We also tried out the fish spa (Kissing Fish Spa Oia) and were unhappy with the experience.
+We also tried out the fish spa (Kissing Fish Spa Oia, which no longer exists) and were unhappy with the experience.
 Our kids have always enjoyed fish spa experiences before, where you put your feet in a tank and garra rufa fish nibble the dead skin off.
 But this one wasn’t kid-friendly – they didn’t want my 5-year-old to do it – and they were abrupt and unfriendly with my 9-year-old.
 The fish spa experience was great, and much less expensive, in Rhodes and Naxos.
 I wish that we skipped the spa in Santorini.

 From there we walked back to our hotel and a shared ride van picked us up for the trip to the port.
 With all of the cruise ships in port, we didn’t want to take any chances with unavailable taxis or full buses.
 We were happy with the decision – it was roughly 20 minutes faster than the trip in by bus.